freedomofpress/securedrop/docs/development/xenial_support.rst

     The PAM common-auth customizations include declarations for ``pam_ecryptfs.so`` which prove problematic; commenting out ostensibly resolves.
 More research required.

+Config tests
+    The testinfra config test suite runs slightly different checks for Trusty and Xenial where appropriate.
+Care should be taken to preserve functionality of the config tests against both distros.

 More detailed research notes on evaluating Xenial support can be found in the following GitHub issues: